 What is Challah Bread

-Challah bread is a Jewish tradition eaten on ceremonial occasions and Jewish holidays.
-It makes a gorgeous centerpiece for special occasions and any holiday celebration.
-The 6 braided challah bread has a special meaning.
-Each dough strand represents the 6-day work week and reserves the 7th day of the week for rest, which is the Sabbath.
-It is perfect to serve on the Sabbath day and any other holiday.
+Braided challah bread is a cherished Jewish tradition enjoyed on ceremonial occasions and holidays.
+This beautiful 6 braided challah bread makes a stunning centerpiece for special meals and celebrations.
+Each strand of dough in the braid carries meaning, representing the 6-day work week while reserving the 7th day for rest, the Sabbath.
+This homemade braided challah bread is perfect to serve on the Sabbath or any festive holiday, making it not only delicious but meaningful.

 Recipe Tutorial for a 6 Braided Challah Bread